kdlug/php/README.md

 > Read more http://php.net/manual/en/function.file-get-contents.php

 ## HTTP Methods
+In PHP we can determine which method was used in a request using superglobal `$_SERVER['REQUEST_METHOD']`.

 ### GET
-In GET requests data is sent as Query string (key/value pairs) in the URL: f.ex. http://example.comt/form.php?key1=value1&key2=value2
+GET requests sends query string (key/value pairs) in the URL: f.ex. http://example.comt/form.php?key1=value1&key2=value2

 A few notes about GET requests: